nspcc-dev/neo-go/docs/consensus.md

 the same node in default configuration with RPC interface available at port 10332.

-Candidate registration is performed via NEO contract invocation that costs 1000 GAS, so your account must have enough of it to pay.
+Candidate registration is performed via GAS transfer to native NeoToken contract that costs 1000 GAS by default.
 You need to provide your wallet and address to neo-go command:
 ```
 $ neo-go wallet candidate register -a NiKEkwz6i9q6gqfCizztDoHQh9r9BtdCNa -w wallet.json -r http://localhost:10332
 ```